Welcome to the Department of Physiology and Biophysics!

 Sept.
 19, 2014

-The Department will sponsor our annual Department Retreat on September 19th at the Cleveland Convention Center in Cleveland, Ohio.
-Retreats consist of informal scientific presentations by principal investigators, students, and post-doctoral fellows.
+The Department sponsored our annual Department Retreat on September 19th at the Cleveland Convention Center in Cleveland, Ohio.
+Retreats consisted of informal scientific presentations by principal investigators, students, and post-doctoral fellows.

 Paper Acceptance: Andrea Boyd-Tressler

 Congratulations to Andrea Boyd-Tressler on the acceptance of her first paper as first author "Chemotherapeutic Drugs Induce ATP Release via Caspase-gated Pannexin-1 Channels and a Caspase/Pannexin-1-Independent Mechanism" in the Journal of Biological Chemistry.